Current Research Projects

 Encephalomyosynangiosis for stroke recovery

 Encephalomyosynangiosis (EMS) is a neurosurgical procedure with low morbidity that is applied to promote collateral vascular formation in patients with moyamoya disease, a condition with progressive narrowing of cranial arteries and consequent low blood flow that increases risk for ischemic stroke.
 The procedure involves placement of a temporalis muscle flap on ischemic brain tissue.
-Human data suggest that extensive collateral formation occurs within a few months after EMS in patients with moyamoya disease.
-Therefore, it was hypothesized that EMS, which provides a local and robust tissue as a source of vascular endothelium and angiogenic growth factors, will supply growth factors for angiogenesis that could promote neuronal survival following ischemic stroke.
-As a proof of concept, we have established EMS surgery for the first time in mice after ischemic stroke.
-Preliminary data from this model show that EMS surgery temporalis muscle graft was bonded to the cortical surface after 21 days.
-Additionally, mice receiving EMS after stroke show increased lectin-positive blood vessel formation compared to stroke mice that did not receive EMS.
-These data indicate that EMS may be a safe and feasible treatment to restore blood
+Human data suggest that Significant collateral formation emerges within months following EMS in individuals with moyamoya disease.
+This observation sparked a hypothesis suggesting that EMS, owing to its local and robust tissue nature, serves as a wellspring of vascular endothelium and angiogenic growth factors.
+These factors are believed to foster angiogenesis, thereby potentially bolstering neuronal survival after ischemic stroke.

 Testing novel miRNA inhibitors for the treatment of stroke